IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 - Checking that the DICOM files are complete.
 In "classic" mode, a DICOM file is generated for each acquired image (slice, dynamic, echo, etc.) and so there are several DICOM files for one sequence.
 In "Enhanced" mode, a single file is generated for each sequence (with a certain size limit).
 In classic mode, it is possible that an export or transfer error results in missing some DICOM files, and thus some images.
 It may be useful to check the size of the images converted to NIfTI to highlight such problems.
 This check can also be done during the visual inspection of the images.

 - Verification of the main acquisition parameters.
-Some parameter modification may have been made during the coyrse of the study and may influence the analyses (eg, modification of repetion time following an upgrade of the MRI software).
+Some parameter modification may have been made during the course of the study and may influence the analyses (e.g., modification of repetion time following an upgrade of the MRI software).
 Here is a non-exhaustive list of the parameters that may be useful to check: echo time, repetition time, voxel size, number of repetitions for functional MRI, parallel imaging...
 Depending on the sequence, certain parameters are more important to check than others.

 ## QC of anatomical and functional data with MRIQC

 In this section, we propose to use MRIQC to perform QC of anatomical and functional data.
-The idea is to use the visul report to perform a data QC.
-However, it is useful to open the image in a specific viewer in case of doubt about image quality, or to see the different dynamics of a functional sequence.
+The idea is to use the visul report to perform QC of raw data.
+However, it may be useful to open the image in a specific viewer in case of doubt about image quality, or to check the different dynamics of a functional sequence.

 To use MRIQC check out the documentation [here](mriqc.md) or directly the [MRIQC documentation](https://mriqc.readthedocs.io/).

-Once the MRIQC's results are available,for each subject, open the MRIQC report (explanation can be found [here](https://mriqc.readthedocs.io/en/latest/reports.html#demo-anatomical-reports)).
+Once the MRIQC's results are available, for each subject, open the MRIQC report (explanation can be found [here](https://mriqc.readthedocs.io/en/latest/reports.html#demo-anatomical-reports)).

 The report contains several mosaics (mean signal, zoomed-in on the brain, image with background noise enhancement...).
 For functional data, there's also a summary graph, including a plot for framewise displacement (FD) and a carpetplot.
 The FD represents the displacement of the subject's head.
 Each line of the carpetplot represents the value of a voxel over time (separated by region).

-Check each mosaic and graph and check whether any of the criteria proposed and detailed below are present and whether this should lead to the exclusion of the data for analysis.
+Check each mosaic and graph.
+Check whether any of the criteria proposed and detailed below are present and whether this should lead to the exclusion of the data for analysis.

 Very often, certain artifacts are present on the image but do not imply that the image should be excluded.
 In such cases, it may be useful to report the presence of the artifact anyway.